Shabirahmad427/automate_charmmff_packmol_amber/README.md

 ## Important force-field note

-After conversion, `parm7/rst7` are AMBER-format files, but the force field remains **CHARMM-derived**.
-This is a format conversion, not a change to AMBER protein parameters.
+After conversion, `parm7/rst7` are AMBER-format files, but the force field remains **CHARMMff-derived**.
+This is a format conversion, not a change to AMBER package protein parameters.

 ## Practical note on waters and ions

-If you use Packmol, the water and ion residue names and atom names must match the CHARMM topology exactly.
+If you use Packmol, the water and ion residue names and atom names must match the CHARMMff topology exactly.
 For the supplied example:

 - water residue: `TIP3`
 - water atoms: `OH2`, `H1`, `H2`